 Moushumi Chatterjee has, in her beauty, the innocence of a child juxtaposed to the majesty of a philosopher.

 She has been the queen bee at millions of heart.
 Whenever she gazes up, her large beautiful eyes at once bewitch us.
 Debasree Roy shot to recognition after she had appeared in Aparna Sen's much acclaimed film 36, Chowringhee Lane (1981).
-She then appeared in Kanak Mishra's Hindi film Jiyo To Aise Jiyo (1981).
-After the film had become a hit, she became quite the talk of the town.
+Her first Hindi film was Jiyo To Aise Jiyo (1981) by Kanak Mishra.
 In 1985, she appeared in Akash Jain's Hindi film Kabhi Ajnabi The.
-She looked tremendously beautiful in the song sequence Geet Mere Hothon Ko De Gaya Koi and her chemistry with Sandeep Patil in the film was highly talked about in media.
+She looked tremendously beautiful in the song sequence Geet Mere Hothon Ko De Gaya Koi that was bet to be the biggest crowd pulling factor of this film. her chemistry with Sandeep Patil in the film was highly talked about in media.
 Even it was rumoured at that time that she had been having a secret affair with Patil.
 Unfortunately the film flopped at box office and her Bollywood career came to a collapse.
 After the towering appreciation of his film Mouna Ragam (1986), Mani Ratnam was looking for a pretty face for Nayakan and approached to Debasree to play the lead opposite Kamal Hassan.
 Roy made a tremendous mistake by refusing the role and regretted this refusal made by her for the rest of her life as the film went on to become an enormous critical and commercial success.
-Later during in interview she gave the logic for rejecting the proposal from Mani Ratnam that she had refused it because she had thought that dialogue delivery in Tamil language would not be easy for her.
+Later during an interview she gave the logic for rejecting the proposal from Mani Ratnam that she had refused it because she had thought that dialogue delivery in Tamil language would not be easy for her.

 In 1985, she was paired with Tapas Paul in Tarun Majumdar's Bengali Bengali film Bhalobasa Bhalobasa which turned out to be a blockbuster of the year.
 It was then only when she decided to sign a host of Bengali films and this decision of her was quite right as she later became a highly successful actress in Bengali cinema.
 Back then Bengali cinema was on the verge of collapse due to the untimely death of Mahua Roychoudhury.
 Debasree Roy who stepped in to compensate the slot and monopolised the market of Bengali cinema till Satabdi Roy rose to stardom at the beginning of the nineties.